nobrin/macaron/doc/webapp.rst

 Macaron includes a plugin which simplifies the use of Bottle_ in your web applications.
 Bottle is a micro web framework for Python.
-To use it, simply, you just call :func:`bottle.install` with :class:`MacaronPlugin` instance.
+To use it, simply call :func:`bottle.install` with a :class:`MacaronPlugin` instance.
 After that you use it the way you've always done it.

-Each module of Macaron(ORM) and Bottle(Routing/Templates)
-consists of only a single file.
+Each module of Macaron (ORM) and Bottle (Routing/Templates) consists of only a single file.
 So you can use a full-stack web framework by using only two files.